Grand Duchess Alexandra Alexandrovna of Russia: A portrait and mementoes on display

 A blue silk frock worn by Alexandra was still on display in the Winter Palace fifty years after her death, according to Margaretta Eagar.
 "A pretty golden-haired child she was, too, judging from her portrait," wrote Eagar, a nurse for the four daughters of Nicholas II and Tsarina Alexandra Feodorovna.

 Name considered unlucky

-Eagar also wrote that the name Alexandra was considered unlucky in the Romanov family by the late 19th century because so many Romanov Alexandras had died as children or in their teens.
+Eagar also wrote that the name Alexandra was considered unlucky in the House of Romanov by the late 19th century because so many Romanov Alexandras had died as children or in their teens.
 The British public had wondered why none of the Tsarina's daughters was named in her honor; Eagar explained that the name was not used, despite the fact that Alexandra was their mother's name, because it was considered so unlucky.
-Other ill-fated Alexandras were Grand Duchess Alexandra Pavlovna, Grand Duchess Alexandra Nikolaevna and Grand Duchess Alexandra Georgievna.
+Other ill-fated Alexandras were Grand Duchess Alexandra Pavlovna, Grand Duchess Alexandra Nikolaevna and Grand Duchess Alexandra Mikhailovna (infant daughter of Grand Duke Michael Pavlovich of Russia).
 Eagar wrote that other branches of the family had named daughters Alexandra, but none lived past age twenty-one.